8

 4 star Dacia Duster

-The truth is that compared to the class leading Yeti, the Duster is way off the pace in every important area save interior space.
-Moreover in certain regards, refinement, handling and NCAP crash test result in particular, the Duster performs poorly by almost any standard.
+Compared to the class leading Yeti, the Duster was way off the pace in every important area save interior space.

 The Duster is not without appeal, but it's not a car for everyone

-But you cannot ignore the pachyderm sitting patiently in the corner.
-The Duster is an attractive, spacious and, with diesel power, a relatively frugal SUV available for much less than you’d expect.
+But you couldn't ignore the pachyderm sitting patiently in the corner.
+The Duster was an attractive, spacious and, with diesel power, a relatively frugal SUV available for an incredibly reasonalbe price.

 Steve Cropley